leo-arch/clifm-bash/README.md

 it's entirely text-based: no mouse, no graphical interface of any kind (not even ncurses and its keyboard arrows), but only CLI commands (something we, the keyboard lovers, certainly enjoy).
-To be sure, there are lots of GUI file managers out there (from Dolphin to Thunar) and a couple of TUI-based others as well (such as MC, Ranger, ViFM or Clist).
+To be sure, there are lots of GUI file managers out there (from Dolphin to Thunar) and a couple of TUI-based others as well (such as MC, Ranger, ViFM, VFU or Clist).
 But, as far as I know, and leaving aside Linux' own built-in commands, there is no completely CLI file manager in the Linux world (and this, let me say, is quite weird).
 This is the hole CliFM is intended to fill.
 However, even if it were not the only one,